zentered/graphile-migrate-commit-current-action/README.md

 # Commit current Graphile Migrate migration

-This action commits the current migration.
-Migrations must be present under `/migrations/`.
+This action commits the current [Graphile Migrate](https://github.com/graphile/migrate) migration.

 Use this action in conjunction with [Add & Commit](https://github.com/marketplace/actions/add-commit) to commit the committed migration to the repository.

+## Limitations

+* migrations must be present under `/migrations/`
+* only supports "file mode" for current migration (current migration must be present in a single file `/migrations/current.sql`)

 ## Inputs